oomph-lib/oomph-lib/README.md

 # ------------------------------------------------------------------------------
 ```

+> [!NOTE]
+> In the above example we have included the header file `mesh_stuff.h` into the `SOURCES`
+> variable.
+This is not strictly necessary in the sense that the code will compile
+> even if the included header files are not listed.
+However, they are needed for CMake to detect
+> the executable's dependency on these files.
+It is therefore good practice to include them.
+> (This behaviour is different from the Autotools which scan code for included files to detect such dependencies automatically.)

 Note that this directory is completely unconnected to the `oomph-lib` directory.
 To be able to find the `oomph-lib` installation directory, if it is not in one of the system-wide standard locations such as `/usr/local`, it must be declared somehow.

 This is most easily done by exporting the `oomphlib_ROOT` environment variable, as discussed [above](#option-2-specifying-a-custom-installation-location).
 Note that this is necessary even if `oomph-lib` is installed to its default installation directory, `install/`, in the `oomph-lib` root directory -- remember that the current directory is completely unconnected to the `oomph-lib` installation.
 Alternatively, you can specify the directory where `oomph-lib` is installed when configuring the current project.